OpenSecuritySummit/oss-website/content/sessions/2024/mini-summits/Dec/Governance/Combatting-Adversarial-AI-The-Role-of-CISOs-CTOs-and-the-Top-Management-in-Defending-Against-AI-Powered-Cyberattacks.md

 ---
-title        : ""Combatting Adversarial AI: The Role of CISOs, CTOs and the Top Management in Defending Against AI-Powered Cyberattacks"(Panel)" track        : Governance project      : Risk and Governance type         : working-session
+title        : "Combatting Adversarial AI: The Role of CISOs, CTOs and the Top Management in Defending Against AI-Powered Cyberattacks(Panel)" track        : Governance project      : Risk and Governance type         : working-session